edunfelt/base16-pyradio/README.md

 # base16-pyradio
-This repo contains a set of theme files and templates for internet radio player [pyradio](https://github.com/coderholic/pyradio) meant to work with any [base16 builder](https://github.com/base16-project/base16).
+This repo contains 4 sets of theme files and templates for internet radio player [pyradio](https://github.com/coderholic/pyradio) meant to work with any [base16 builder](https://github.com/base16-project/base16).

 Prebuilt themes have been built using [base16-builder-node](https://github.com/base16-project/base16-builder-node), and can be found in the `themes/` directory.
 For detailed build and installation instructions, see [Installation](#installation).

+The `themes` directory contains the main themes.
+The numbered directories (`themes-1`, etc.) contain alternative themes (variations of the main ones)

 ## Installation
 ### Install a theme